 In summer 2023, I worked with Peter Kronheimer on understanding higher differentials in the Lee spectral sequence.
 I showed that the map taking a knot K to the n-th page of its Lee spectral sequence is functorial.
 One consequence is that the Lee spectral sequence of a band sum decomposes quite nicely.
 I presented this research at the Joint Mathematics Meetings in 2024.

-An ardent Googler may also discover that I have a preprint on tight contact structures.
-Unfortunately, Lemma 3.4 from that preprint is utterly false.
+A persistent Googler may also discover that I have a preprint on tight contact structures.
+Unfortunately, Lemma 3.4 from that preprint is false.
 The closed form formula is probably still true though, based on computations using Honda's algorithm for tight contact structures.
 I sadly cannot offer much more information than that.
 I still have dreams of fixing this proof.

 There is also a paper on regular matroids which has my name on it.
 I am sorry to say that I no longer know what a matroid is, nor what makes one regular.
 Please do not talk to me about this paper.
 It only reminds me of all the knowledge I've lost.

 I have published an expository paper on elliptic bootstrapping and the nonlinear Cauchy-Riemann operator.
-It is called, incredibly enough, "Elliptic bootstrapping and the nonlinear Cauchy-Riemann operator."
-It assumes relatively little background, mostly because I had incredibly little background myself when writing this.
+It is called, creatively enough, "Elliptic bootstrapping and the nonlinear Cauchy-Riemann operator."
+Subtlety has always been a strong suit of mine.
+It assumes relatively little background, mostly because I had relatively little background when writing this.

 I have solutions to (most of) the first two parts of Bott and Tu's Differential Forms in Algebraic Topology.
 I'm not sure if I'll ever get around to typing the rest, but I'm sure solutions are all available if you Google intently enough.